-Concession contracts are very rapidly and very profoundly affected by crisis situations, as confirmed by the covid-19 pandemic.
+Concession contracts are very rapidly and very profoundly affected by crisis situations.
 This article analyses the way in which the applicable domestic and international rules guide that interaction, and, in the case of national laws, specifically the different ways in which civil and common law approach the issue.
 Our review reveals that both domestic and international rules distinguish between the situation where the crisis results in an impossibility to abide by the terms of a legal obligation, as opposed to the situation where the crisis creates a heightened cost or complication, but not a full impossibility.
-In analysing those rules, this article also identifies a number of arguments and defences that can arise in commercial or investment disputes arising from crisis situations affecting concession contracts.
+In analysing those rules, this article also identifies a number of arguments and defences that can arise in commercial or investment disputes arising from crisis situations affecting concession contracts